UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
-### Part 4: Interactive Jobs
-* An interactive job, based on the resource requests made on the command  line, puts the user on to a compute node.
-This is typically done if they user wants to run a  large script (and shouldn't do it on the login node), or wants to test or debug a job.
-The  following command would launch one node with two processors for ten minutes.
-`sinteractive ­­--nodes=1 --­­ntasks-­per-­node=2 --­­time=0:10:0`
-* Example and instructions at `/usr/local/common/interact` and examples in `/usr/local/common/OpenFOAM` -- *Slide End* --

--- *Slide* --
 ### Part 4 : Job/Batch Arrays
 * With a job or batch array the same batch script, and therefore the same resource requests, is used multiple  times.
 A typical example is to apply the same task across multiple datasets.
 The following example submits 10 batch jobs with myapp running against datasets dataset1.csv, dataset2.csv, ... dataset10.csv
-`#SBATCH ­­array=1­-10`<br />
+`#SBATCH array=1-10`<br />
 `myapp ${Slurm_ARRAY_TASK_ID}.csv`
 * Examples at `/usr/local/common/array` and `/usr/local/common/Octave`.
 -- *Slide End* --

 -- *Slide* --
 ### Part 4 : Job/Batch Dependencies
 * A dependency condition is established on which the launching of a batch script depends, creating a conditional pipeline.
-The dependency directives consist of `after`, `afterok`, `afternotok`, `before`, `beforeok`, `beforenotok`.
+The dependency directives consist of `after`, `afterok`, `afternotok`, `afterany`, `singleton` and more.
 A typical use case is where the output of one job is required as the input of the next job.
 Multiple job dependencies are specified with colon separated values.
-`#SBATCH ­­dependency=afterok:myfirstjobid mysecondjob`
+`#SBATCH --dependency=afterok:myfirstjobid mysecondjob`
 * Examples at `/usr/local/common/depend/`
+-- *Slide End* --

+-- *Slide* --
+### Part 4: Interactive Jobs
+* An interactive job, based on the resource requests made on the command  line, puts the user on to a compute node.
+This is typically done if they user wants to run a  large script (and shouldn't do it on the login node), or wants to test or debug a job.
+The  following command would launch one node with two processors for ten minutes.
+`sinteractive --nodes=1 --ntasks-per-node=2 --time=0:10:0`
+* Example and instructions at `/usr/local/common/interact` and in `/usr/local/common/OpenFOAM`
 -- *Slide End* --

 -- *Slide* --